thomasvm/unfold/readme.md

 ## Quickstart
 Now that unfold is in your project:

 1. checkout the `deploy.ps1` file, it contains both the configuration values and custom tasks for your project.
 This is what you customize.
+Note that Visual Studio by default does not have support for PowerShell syntax highlighting, you might want to open the file in another editor or consider installing [PowerGUI extensions](http://visualstudiogallery.msdn.microsoft.com/01516103-d487-4a7e-bb40-c15ec709afa3/) or [TextHighlighterExtensionSetup](http://visualstudiogallery.msdn.microsoft.com/6706b602-6f10-4fd1-8e14-75840f855569/)
 2. Open a powershell command-line into the deployment folder and execute (or change the directory of the Package Manager Console to the deployment folder)

 	```posh